Mohamed Rafiquzzaman: Education

 Rafiquzzaman received his bachelor's degree in Electrical Engineering from Bangladesh University of Engineering and Technology (BUET) in 1969.
 He then moved to Canada and earned his Master's and Doctoral Degree from University of Windsor in 1972 and 1974, respectively.

 Career

-Rafiquzzaman is a Professor of Electrical and Computer Engineering at California State Polytechnic University, Pomona since 1978.
-Along with this appointment, he also served as Adjunct Professor of Electrical Engineering at University of Southern California from 1982 till 1987.
+Rafiquzzaman is a professor of Electrical and Computer Engineering at California State Polytechnic University, Pomona since 1978.
+Along with this appointment, he also served as adjunct professor of Electrical Engineering at University of Southern California from 1982 till 1987.
 In 1985, he was appointed as a Chair of Electrical and Computer Engineering Department at California State Polytechnic University.

-In 70's, he worked for ESSO (EXXON) and Bell Northern Research.
-During 80's, he held appointment as Vice President of New Bedford Panaromex Corporation, and was also involved in the Space Shuttle project, and designing microprocessor-based Airport Remote Maintenance system for Federal Aviation Administration (FAA).
+In the 1970s, he worked for ESSO (EXXON) and Bell Northern Research.
+During the 1980s, he held appointment as Vice President of New Bedford Panaromex Corporation, and was also involved in the Space Shuttle project, and designing microprocessor-based Airport Remote Maintenance system for Federal Aviation Administration (FAA).
 He is the Founder and President of Rafi Systems Inc. since 1989.